awsdocs/aws-lambda-developer-guide/doc_source/with-s3-example.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/lambda/latest/dg/images/s3-admin-iser-walkthrough-10.png)

-**Lambda Resources**
+**Lambda resources**
 + A Lambda function\.
 + An access policy associated with your Lambda function that grants Amazon S3 permission to invoke the Lambda function\.

-**IAM Resources**
+**IAM resources**
 + An execution role that grants permissions that your Lambda function needs through the permissions policy associated with this role\.

-**Amazon S3 Resources**
+**Amazon S3 resources**
 + A source bucket with a notification configuration that invokes the Lambda function\.
 + A target bucket where the function saves resized images\.

 ## Prerequisites<a name="with-s3-prepare"></a>

 This tutorial assumes that you have some knowledge of basic Lambda operations and the Lambda console\.
-If you haven't already, follow the instructions in [Getting Started with AWS Lambda](getting-started.md) to create your first Lambda function\.
+If you haven't already, follow the instructions in [Getting started with AWS Lambda](getting-started.md) to create your first Lambda function\.

 To follow the procedures in this guide, you will need a command line terminal or shell to run commands\.
 Commands are shown in listings preceded by a prompt symbol \($\) and the name of the current directory, when appropriate: